DorsetDigital/silverstripe-enhanced-requirements/README.md

 ## Requirements
 * Silverstripe 4.x / 5.x - Please use the V1 branch
-* Silverstripe 6.x - Currently in development
+* Silverstripe 6.x - Use the V2 branch

 ## Installation
 Install with `composer require dorsetdigital/silverstripe-enhanced-requirements ^1`